7 Signs You Should Consider a Career in Veterinary Medicine

 It’s still possible to work with animals without making such a time-intensive commitment, but not as a veterinarian.
 Dr. Struve says becoming a veterinary technician or a veterinary assistant might be a better fit for those wary of spending eight years completing college and veterinary school.

-6. You have perseverance
+6. Having perseverance

 You’ll face challenges before you even apply to veterinary school.
 Your ability to overcome obstacles is critical.
 Consider all the animal and veterinary experience hours vet programs expect.
 You’ll likely need to spend a lot of time shadowing practicing vets.
 This can be a real challenge if you don’t have many veterinarians in your area or if your request to shadow is rejected.